IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

-The window shows the following information about the instance:
+You can see the following information about the instance:

 - Status: Indicates the current state of the Db2 Community Edition instance.
 If the status is *Running*, it means that the instance is active and ready for use.